kon-pas/kolor-dev/README.md

 _Next.js_ with _TypeScript_ has the DX I admire.

-Using _Prisma_ was convenient, but the project is way too small to fell profiting from using it instead of using other tools, like _Mongoose_ for database client and data modeling.
+Using _Prisma_ was convenient, but the project is way too small to fell profiting from using it instead of other tools, like _Mongoose_ for database client and data modeling.
 As I was not restricted to a certain database, mapping was not crucial.

 _TailwindCSS_ did not boost my productivity, as it takes time to get used to it, but I believe the reward compensates the effort.